neos/fusion-form/Documentation/FusionForm.rst

 The Form component is a base prototype for rendering forms in afx.
 The prototype populates the `form` context variable that is available to all the fusion that is rendered as `content`.

+:form: (DataStructure) used to populate the `form` context but are not available as `props`
-:form.request: (ActionRequest, defaults null) The data the form is bound to.
+:form.request: (ActionRequest, defaults to the the current `request`) The data the form is bound to.
 Can contain objects, scalar and nested values.
 :form.namespacePrefix: (string, defaults to `request.getArgumentNamespace()`) The data the form is bound to.
 Can contain objects, scalar and nested values.
 :form.data: (mixed, defaults to `Neos.Fusion:DataStructure`) The data the form is bound to.
 Can contain objects, scalar and nested values.

+Attributes to be used by the renderer of derived types:

+:attributes: (DataStructure) form attributes, will override all automatically rendered ones
+:content: (string) form content, supported where needed

 The FormComponent does not define any rendering and extended props like `name` or `class`.
 It is up to derived prototypes like `Neos.Fusion.Form:Form`_ to implement the renderer.